 We dive into this topic in more detail, specifically about what basics to wear to a job interview, what really is “business casual” and what people are wearing in the tech world.

-Show Up on Time
+Show Up Slightly Early

-Being punctual to your interview should be a given, but it’s worth mentioning again: show up on time.
+Being punctual to your interview should be a given, but it’s worth mentioning: show up on time.
 If you’re running late, call as soon as possible to let your interviewers know.
 They will appreciate that much more than an excuse later on.
 In the age of cell phones, there’s no excuse for not calling ahead.

 Watch Your Body Language

-Use Your Manners
+Remember Your Manners